canonical/rockcraft/docs/explanation/chisel.rst

-highly-customised and specialised slice of the Ubuntu distribution, which one could see as a block of stone from which we can carve and extract only the small and relevant parts that we need to run our applications, thus keeping ROCKs small and less exposed to vulnerabilities.
+highly-customised and specialised slice of the Ubuntu distribution, which one could see as a block of stone from which we can carve and extract only the small and relevant parts that we need to run our applications, thus keeping rocks small and less exposed to vulnerabilities.

 Defining slices
 ~~~~~~~~~~~~~~~